aceliuchanghong/my_lm_log/prompt.md

 ## Format
 Please use Markdown format for your responses.
 Response in Chinese
-Make the $ symbol surround the mathematical formula.
+Make the $ or $$ symbol surround all the mathematical formula.
 ```

 - 会议纪要